About the Course

 In the classroom, I’ve developed better teamwork and communication skills, which are much needed in our group work and presentations.
 I’ve also grown to be more resourceful as the majority of our assignments are research-based which requires us to gather information from articles, journals and e-resources.

 Being a member of the School of Health Sciences (SHS) club and Student Union (SU) has created numerous opportunities for me to widen my social network.
 I am also involved in voluntary activities and NYP events such as the Open House.
 It’s a wonderful time to bond with the other members!

 Darren Goh Zhongwei, Class of 2002.
 Completed Bachelor of Science (Nursing) in 2008, SIM-University of Sydney; Master in Nursing (Critical Care) in 2010, National University of Singapore

 I fell in love with Nursing from my first attachment days and have never looked back since.

 Being able to help my patients physically and/or psychologically have been most fulfilling!”

 Sheena Ramazan was inspired by her father, a former NYP nursing lecturer to be a nurse.
-In 2010, she graduated as a top student from NYP’s nursing course.
+In 2010, she graduated as a the top student from NYP’s nursing course.